tlamb96/kgb_messenger/README.md

 The app keeps giving us these pesky alerts when we start the app.
 We should investigate.

 ## Login (Easy)
 This is a recon challenge.
+All characters in the password are lowercase.

 ## Social Engineering (Hard)
 It looks like someone is bad at keeping secrets.
 They're probably susceptible to social engineering... what should I say?